-We have made a draft decision on the maximum prices exempt sellers may charge embedded network customers.
+We have made a final decision on the maximum prices exempt sellers may charge embedded network customers.

 Maximum electricity prices for embedded networks and other exempt sellers review 2020